Acute Liver Failure in Dogs

 Liver biopsy

 In unclear cases or to confirm the diagnosis, a biopsy can be helpful to examine histological changes in the liver.
-In acute severe cases, however, the biopsy is not always feasible because the risk of Bleeding is increased by coagulation disorders.
+In acute severe cases, however, biopsy is not always feasible, as the risk of Bleeding is increased by blood coagulation disorders.

 Therapy

-The therapy for acute liver failure must be fast and targeted, as any delay increases the risk of death.
+The therapy for acute liver failure must be quick and targeted, as any delay increases the risk of death.

 Intensive Care